Tippi Hedren: Later career (1982–present)

 After appearing in a number of little-exposed films between 1999 and 2003, Hedren had a small but showy role in the 2004 David O. Russell comedy I Heart Huckabees, as a foul-mouthed attractive older woman who slaps Jude Law in an elevator.
 She felt that the director, who had a reputation for being difficult, was "totally crazy", but also "very interesting.
 I was able to work well with him."
 She also added it was a strange experience as, "... all of a sudden, he'd be like, 'Now I'm going to do it this way,' and you'd think, 'How is he going to edit this?
 How is this going to work?'
 But he made it work."
 In 2006, Hedren was a cast member of the short-lived primetime soap opera Fashion House with Bo Derek and Morgan Fairchild, and continued to guest-star in television series such as The 4400 (2006) and CSI: Crime Scene Investigation (2008).
 In 2012, Hedren and her daughter guest-starred together on an episode of Raising Hope.
 That same year, she appeared in Free Samples, an indie film where she had a supporting role as an old movie star.
 In 2013, she made an appearance as herself in the fourth-season finale of Cougar Town.

-Hedren published her autobiography, Tippi: A Memoir, co-written with Lindsay Harrison, in 2016 through William Morrow and Company, as she felt it was "about time I stop letting everyone else tell my story and finally tell it myself."
+Hedren published her autobiography, Tippi: A Memoir, co-written with Lindsay Harrison, in 2016 through William Morrow and Company, as she felt it was "about time I stop letting everyone else tell my story and finally tell it myself".
 In 2018, at age 88, Hedren became the new face of Gucci's timepieces and jewelry and starred as a mysterious fortune teller in the brand's commercial ad, The Fortune Teller.

 Influence

 A Louis Vuitton ad campaign in 2006 paid tribute to Hedren and Hitchcock with a modern-day interpretation of the deserted railway station opening sequence of Marnie.
-Her look from The Birds (1963) inspired designer Bill Gaytten to design for John Galliano Pre-Fall 2012 collection.
+Her look from The Birds (1963) inspired designer Bill Gaytten's designs for John Galliano's pre-fall 2012 collection.

 Naomi Watts stated that her character interpretation in Mulholland Drive (2001) was influenced by the look and performances of Hedren in Hitchcock films.
 Watts and Hedren both appeared in I Heart Huckabees (2004), but did not share any scenes together.
-Off screen, the film's director David O. Russell introduced them both, and Watts said of Hedren: "I was pretty fascinated by her then, because people have often said we're alike."
-Watts dressed up as Hedren's title character from Marnie for a photo shoot for March 2008 issue of Vanity Fair.
-In the same issue, Jodie Foster dressed up as Hedren's character, Melanie Daniels, from The Birds.
+Off screen, the film's director David O. Russell introduced them, and Watts said of Hedren: "I was pretty fascinated by her then, because people have often said we're alike."
+Watts was styled as Hedren's title character from Marnie for a photo shoot for March 2008 issue of Vanity Fair.
+In the same issue, Jodie Foster was styled as Hedren's character, Melanie Daniels, from The Birds.